-AMD held a livestream event on February 28, during , its second annual “Capsaicin” event.
-While the firm did share some more tidbits regarding its Vega GPUs, not concrete details were given regarding price, release date or power profiles – received even less attention.
+AMD held a livestream event on February 28, during the 2017 Game Developers Conference (GDC 2017), its second annual “Capsaicin” event.
+While the firm did share some more tidbits regarding its Vega GPUs, no concrete details were given regarding price, release date or power profiles – and AMD Ryzen received even less attention.

 That said, we did learn that Bethesda plans to work with AMD to ensure that its games take every advantage of Vega and Ryzen technologies – from how its games exploit their benefits to adopting them into its server technology.